Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Introduction

-A choked jet dissipates all its energy within the stellar envelope and does not produce a GRB.
-In other words, $\gamma$-ray emission from the aforementioned progenitors is absorbed, hence $\gamma$ rays associated with RSG and BSG stars cannot be caught outside of it.
-If before stalling the jet crosses a large fraction of the stellar envelope, the cocoon can be energetic enough to break out of the star by itself and produce an observable electromagnetic signature: a first bright X-ray/UV flash, lasting from few seconds to fractions of hour, followed by a long-lasting (day timescale) UV/O emission related to the expanding cocoon envelope.
-In any case, the electromagnetic signal requires the shock to reach the stellar surface.
-The interested reader can refer to, e.g., \citealt{2017hsn..book..967W} for details about the shock breakout (SBO) theory.
-On the other hand, prior to the electromagnetic emission, high-energy neutrinos may also be produced by the hidden jet: hadronic acceleration and subsequent interaction with the intense radiation field produced in the SN explosion lead to neutrinos at TeV scale that are immediately released \citep{2001PhRvL..87q1102M}.
-On the contrary, emitted $\gamma$ rays in the jet are likely absorbed in pair production processes because of the presence of intense radiation fields intrinsic to the source.
-Note that, in such a framework, high-energy neutrinos arise from a different process with respect to that responsible for thermal MeV neutrinos produced at the core of collapsing stars, e.g., via electron-captor and pair annihilation, in a timescale of O(10) s from the core bounce (see, e.g., \citealt{neutrinoSN_review} for a review on neutrino production from supernovae).
-Neutrinos from choked jets are characterized by higher energies, are described by a non-thermal spectrum, and are emitted at later times.
-The TeV-PeV neutrino signal from choked jets has been considered recently by several authors \citep{2012PhRvD..86h3007B,He2018,senno2018,stacking_choked,fasano,Chang2022}.
-In the presence of a sufficiently dense medium, also $pp$ collisions can occur, generating further neutrinos via mesons and muon decay.
+Prior to the electromagnetic emission, high-energy neutrinos may also be produced by the hidden jet: Hadronic acceleration and subsequent interaction with the intense radiation field produced in the SN explosion lead to neutrinos at TeV-PeV energy scale that are immediately released \citep{2001PhRvL..87q1102M}.
+In contrast, $\gamma$ rays emitted in the jet are likely absorbed in pair-production processes because of the intense radiation fields intrinsic to the source.
+In this framework, high-energy neutrinos arise from a process that is different from the process that causes thermal MeV neutrino production at the core collapse of massive stars for instance via electron-captor and pair annihilation on a timescale of $\mathcal{O}(10)$~s from the core bounce (see e.g. \citealt{neutrinoSN_review} for a review of neutrino production from supernovae).
+Neutrinos from choked jets are characterised by higher energies, are described by a non-thermal spectrum, and are emitted at later times.
+The TeV-PeV neutrino signal from choked jets was recently considered by several authors \citep{2012PhRvD..86h3007B,MuraseIoka2013,He2018,senno2018,stacking_choked,fasano,Chang2022}.
+In the presence of a sufficiently dense medium, $pp$ collisions can also occur, generating further neutrinos via meson and muon decay.